bright/new-www/content/blog/unblocking-the-main-thread-refactoring-from-sync-to-async-in-javascript.md

 In this code sample, we define a function **`processArrayAsyncWithDeadline`** that takes an array and an index as parameters.
 Inside this function, we use a while loop to process elements of the array within a deadline of 40 milliseconds.
 We continuously check the elapsed time using `**window.performance.now()` **to ensure that we don't exceed the deadline.
 If the deadline is not met, we schedule the processing of the remaining elements using** `setTimeout`\*\* to allow the main thread to handle other tasks and maintain responsiveness.

-While this approach ensures that our tasks don't exceed a specific time limit, it's crucial to understand that the browser's workload can vary.
+While this approach ensures that our tasks don't exceed a specific time limit, it's crucial to understand that the **browser's workload can vary**.
 There may be other tasks competing for resources in the queue, making it challenging to guarantee that the browser will always have 40 milliseconds available to execute our work.

 ## What about setImmediate?